TwinFan/XPMP2/docs/Matching.md

 with the number 1 attribute at the most significant bit.

 The model with the best match quality is picked.
-If there are several models ending up with the same match quality, then XPMP2 takes a random pick.
+If there are several models ending up with the same match quality, then XPMP2 takes a random pick from the set of equally rated models.
 This often happens if there are several models available for the expected ICAO aircraft type designator, but none of them has the correct livery for the requested operator.